auroraGPT-ANL/MCQ-and-SFT-code/README.md

 2. Use an AI model to extract Knowlege Nuggets from each paper.
 Each paper is split into n-token *chunks*, and the will extract knowledge nuggets from each.
 3. Test each nugget using a model to be fine-tuned, eliminating nuggets that are already known to the model.
 This will create a set of *New* Knowledge Nuggets (NKNs) for fine-tuning the target model.

-The current, stable mcq\_workflow system operates from the command line, where each component of the workflow can be run as a stand-alone tool or as part of a shell script, 'legacy/scripts/run\_mcq\_workflow.sh'.
-This script implements the workflow as illustrated in
+The current, stable mcq\_workflow system operates from the command line, where each component of the workflow can be run as a stand-alone tool or as part of a pre-defined workflow implemented in
+'src/mcq\_workflow/run\_workflow'.
-[this flowchart](https://github.com/auroraGPT-ANL/MCQ-and-SFT-code/blob/CeC/MCQ-Workflow.png).
+This script implements the workflow as illustrated in [this flowchart](https://github.com/auroraGPT-ANL/MCQ-and-SFT-code/blob/CeC/MCQ-Workflow.png).
 If only interested in this version, and not tinkering, you may prefer to download the
 [Stable-Snapshot: Version-1](https://github.com/auroraGPT-ANL/MCQ-and-SFT-code/releases/tag/Stable-V1)
 release (tagged in this repo as